systemctl status httpd

 logrotate of httpd

 From the picture above, when postrotate there is a command systemctl reload httpd.service. you can try the command to try it.
-Surely it will fail up and cause the apache service not running.
+Surely it will fail and cause the Apache service not to run.

 Resolution